Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Enterprise knowledge management (EKM) is a term used to describe the process of managing your organization’s critical knowledge assets.

 It’s important because it helps you identify, collect, and store all the valuable information you have about your business processes, products and services, people, and so on.
-This can help improve organizational efficiency by providing a single source of truth when it comes to information that relates to your organization’s operations.
+This can help improve organizational efficiency.
+It does by providing a single source of truth when it comes to information that relates to your organization’s operations.

 The Enterprise Knowledge Management (EKM) model

 Enterprise Knowledge Management (EKM) is an enterprise-wide approach to knowledge management.
-It integrates various traditional tools and practices into one framework that can be used to support different aspects of an organization’s work, such as collaboration or innovation.
+It integrates various traditional tools and practices into a single framework to support different aspects of an organization’s work.
+Thus including collaboration and innovation.

 The CMDB is one of these tools.
 It is used to manage information about assets and configurations in your environment.
-By combining EKM with other tools like the CMDB, you can create a comprehensive picture of your entire organization’s knowledge assets and make sure they’re all up-to-date.
+By combining EKM with other tools like the CMDB, you can create a comprehensive picture of your entire organization’s knowledge assets.
+Also, make sure they’re all up-to-date.

 When you’re a knowledge worker, it’s easy to get bogged down in the details.
-You have so much information coming at you from all directions that it can be difficult to keep track of what’s important, and what’s not.
+You receive so much information from various sources, making it hard to distinguish what’s important from what’s not.

 That’s where an enterprise knowledge management system comes in.
-It gives staff members confidence by matching them with the information they need to not only complete typical tasks but leverage expertise and experience from others to do it more efficiently.
+It gives staff members confidence by matching them with the information they.
+The information complete typical tasks but also leverage expertise and experience from others to do it more efficiently.

-The benefits of enterprise knowledge management are well-documented, but they’re not just important for your organization right now—they’ll be important in the future, too.
+Well-documented benefits of enterprise knowledge management hold importance for your organization right now.
+Also, it will continue to be important in the future, too.

 It can also help boost employee confidence by making information more accessible to them.
 When people know everything they need is at their fingertips, they feel more empowered and confident in their work.